myersm0/montre/crates/montre-daemon/README.md

 The pattern for testing notification fan-out is `with_state_thread` → two `register_context` calls (one master, one follower) → bind both `Receiver<Outbound>`s → drive the master through `dispatch_request` / `dispatch_notification` → drain the follower's receiver with `recv_timeout` and assert on the payloads.
 See `publish_interest_alignment_fans_out_to_follower` in `dispatch.rs::tests` for the canonical example.

-Integration tests in `tests/` use a real socket (`tests/c2_plumbing.rs` shows the form: bind, spawn `serve` in a thread, connect with raw `UnixStream`, write framed JSON-RPC).
-Once `DaemonClient` lands in c4, integration tests will exercise it instead of raw framing.
+Integration tests in `tests/` use a real socket. `tests/c2_plumbing.rs` exercises the wire directly (bind, spawn `serve` in a thread, connect with raw `UnixStream`, write framed JSON-RPC) — useful for protocol-level regression coverage. `tests/c4_client.rs` exercises the same shape via `DaemonClient`.
+New integration tests should generally use `DaemonClient`; reach for raw framing only when the test is specifically about the wire protocol itself.

 ## Known trade-offs